lennartp03/braintumorclassification/README.md

 ### Installation

-To run the code, you need to have the following libraries installed:

-- numpy
-- avalanche-lib
-- matplotlib
-- mlflow
-- scikit-learn
-- torch
-- torchvision
-- torchinfo
-- tqdm
-- opencv-python

 The python version used is 3.9.13.
 For reproducibility, create a virtual environment and install the required libraries using the following commands:

 ```bash